cta-observatory/lstmcpipe/README.rst

 Steps explanation
 -----------------

+The directory structure and the stages to run are determined by the config stages.
-Job dependency between stages is done automatically.
-Also, the directory structure is created by every stage.
+After that, the job dependency between stages is done automatically.
     - If the full workflow is launched, directories will not be verified as containing data.
 Overwriting will only happen when a MC prods sharing the same ``prod_id`` and analysed the same day is run
     - If each step is launched independently (advanced users), no overwriting directory will take place prior confirmation from the user